-CoV.
+MERS-CoV.

-Many social measures have been undertaken in countries across the world in order to limit the improve mortality in those with confirmed disease and an Oxygen requirement.
-(10) Remdesivir, a direct anti-viral, has also been shown to reduce duration of symptoms in those who have only mild disease.(11)
+Many social measures have been undertaken in countries across the world in order to limit the improve mortality in those with confirmed disease and an Oxygen requirement.(10)

 Currently there is no definitive treatment for COVID-19.
-Dexamethasone has been shown to
+Dexamethasone has been shown to who have only mild disease.(11)